JulienKhlt/TD_log_Project/init_project/demo/Readme.md

 ### Demo 2

-A project already exist in a parent directory, so the script will extend this projject to the one you are about to create.
+A project already exist in a parent directory, so the script will extend this project to the one you are about to create.
 It will result in .project files being created in all subdirectory of the **root directory**.

 ### Demo 3